 - Place wrapped sample in a box with crumpled newspaper or similar material to stabilize the sample.

 - Wrap root ball/soil separately from plant to avoid contamination of the plant tissue.

 - Place your sample information/form in a separate, sealed plastic bag.

 - Moisture from the sample can disintegrate paper and cause ink to run if packaged in direct contact with the plant tissue or soil.

 If mailing, mail early in the week to avoid sitting in the post office over the weekend.
 Use overnight services whenever possible.

 Cooperative Extension is dedicated to helping you with your gardening and landscaping questions and provide a virtual option with the Master Gardeners Help Desk.

-Simply email your questions to Virtual Help Desk and we’ll assign a Master Gardener to assist you.
+Simply email your questions to Chesterfield Master Gardener Help Desk and we’ll assign a Master Gardener to assist you.
 If needed, you may attach photos or a short video to illustrate your question; review guidance on submitting your photo to the Plant Disease Clinic (PDF).
 Our Master Gardeners will respond either by calling (if you choose to provide a phone number) or by emailing you with our response.

 Although digital diagnosis is more difficult for disease samples than for insect or weed identification, we can often provide at least a preliminary diagnosis if we receive images of good quality.
 Smartphones generally take good images if you follow a few guidelines: